-All aboveground valves and piping associated with transfer operations are inspected periodically and upon a regular schedule.
+All aboveground valves and piping associated with transfer operations are inspected periodically and 14/74 upon a regular schedule.
 The general condition of flange joints, valve glands and bodies, drip pans, pipe supports, pumping well polish rod stuffing boxes, bleeder and gauge valves, and other such items are included in the inspection.
-[See Inspection Log and Schedule in Attachment 3.1] {§112.9(d)(1)} An oil spill contingency plan and written commitment of resources is provided for flowlines and intra-facility gathering lines.
-[See Oil Spill Contingency Plan and Checklist in Attachment 2 and Inspection Log and Schedule in Attachment 3.1] {§112.9(d)(3)} or Appropriate secondary containment and/or diversionary structures or equipment is provided for flowlines and intra-facility gathering lines to prevent a discharge to navigable waters or adjoining shorelines.
-The entire secondary containment system, including walls and floor, is capable of containing oil and is constructed so that any discharge form the pipe, will not escape the containment system before cleanup occurs.
-A flow-line/intra-facility gathering line maintenance program to prevent discharges from each flow-line has been established at this facility.
-The maintenance program addresses each of the following: • Flowlines and intra-facility gathering lines and associated valves and equipment are compatible with the type of production fluids, their potential corrosivity, volume, and pressure, and other conditions expected in the operational environment; • Flowlines, intra-facility gathering lines and associated appurtenances are visually inspected and/or tested on a periodic and regular schedule for leaks, oil discharges, corrosion, or other conditions that could lead to a discharge as described in §112.1(b).
+[See Inspection Log and Schedule in Attachment 3.1] [§112.9(d)(1)] An oil spill contingency plan and written commitment of resources are provided for flowlines and intrafacility gathering lines [See Oil Spill Contingency Plan and Checklist in Attachment 2 and Inspection Log and Schedule in Attachment 3.1] [§112.9(d)(3)] Appropriate secondary containment and/or diversionary structures or equipment is provided for flowlines and intra-facility gathering lines to prevent a discharge to navigable waters or adjoining shorelines.
+The entire secondary containment system, including walls and floor, is capable of containing oil and is constructed so that any discharge from the pipe, will not escape the containment system before cleanup occurs.
+A flowline/intra-facility gathering line maintenance program to prevent discharges from each flowline has been established at this facility.
+The maintenance program addresses each of the following: Flowlines and intra-facility gathering lines and associated valves and equipment are compatible with the type of production fluids, their potential corrosivity, volume, and pressure, and other conditions expected in the operational environment; Flowlines, intra-facility gathering lines and associated appurtenances are visually inspected and/or tested on a periodic and regular schedule for leaks, oil discharges, corrosion, or other conditions that could lead to a discharge as described in §112.1(b).
 The frequency and type of testing allows for the implementation of a contingency plan as described under part 109 of this chapter.
-Corrective action and repairs to any of the flowlines and intra-facility gathering lines and associated appurtenances as indicated by regularly scheduled visual inspections, tests, or evidence of a discharge.
-Accumulations of oil discharges associated with flowlines, intra-facility gathering lines, and associated appurtenances are promptly removed. {§112.9(d)(4)} The following is a description of the flowline/intra-facility gathering line maintenance primplemented at this facility: ogram

-C. Onshore Oil Drilling and Workover Facilities {§112.10(b), (c) and (d)}:

-The owner or operator must meet the general rule requirements as well as the requirements under this section.
+Corrective action and repairs to any flowlines and intra-facility gathering lines and associated appurtenances as indicated by regularly scheduled visual inspections, tests, or evidence of a discharge.
+Accumulations of oil discharges associated with flowlines, intra-facility gathering lines, and associated appurtenances are promptly removed. [§112.9(d)(4)] The following is a description of the flowline/intra-facility gathering line maintenance program implemented at facility: uiis C. Onshore Oil Drilling and Workover Facilities (§112.10(b), (c) and (d)): The owner or operator must meet the general rule requirements as well as the requirements under this section.
+Table G-12 General Rule Requirements for Onshore Oil Drilling and Workover Facilities Mobile drilling or worker equipment is positioned or located to prevent discharge as described in §112.1(b). [§112.10(b)]